Khang-Truong/DataLog_Frontend/README.md

 # How To Run It
 - Open the project in Visual Studio Code
 - In command line, type: npm start
-- or you can use Live demo in Netlify: https://datalogwebapp.netlify.app/
 - Information access: businessName: befresh, userName: admin, password: secret

 # Contact